alifiroozi80/CKA/CKA/README.md

 * Not overwrite, but pass parameters?
     * like `sh my-script.sh`
     * Not possible with `CMD` instruction
-    * `Entrypoint` instruction allows to append other command
+    * `Entrypoint` instruction allows appending other commands

 ---

 * CMD
     * Main purpose of CMD is to provide defaults for an executing container.
 * ENTRYPOINT
-    * Preferred for executable that should always run.
+    * Preferred for the executable that should always run.
     * allow users to append other commands.
 * CMD & ENTRYPOINT
     * ENTRYPOINT = defines the process that starts in the container.